Camp Zama volunteers plant (sunflower) seeds of friendship with neighboring Zama City

 |0

-This work, Camp Zama volunteers plant (sunflower) seeds of friendship with neighboring Zama City [Image 3 of 3], by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Camp Zama volunteers plant (sunflower) seeds of friendship with neighboring Zama City, by Noriko Kudo, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Camp Zama volunteers plant (sunflower) seeds of friendship with neighboring Zama City